 Value Description 1Fh Invalid Controller Identifier: An invalid Controller Identifier was specified.
 20h Invalid Secondary Controller State: The action requested for the secondary controller 2011 is invalid based on the current state of the secondary controller and its primary controller.
-21h Invalid Number of Controller Resources: The specified number of Flexible Resources 2111 is invalid.
-22h Invalid Resource Identifier: At least one of the specified resource identifiers was invalid.
+21h Invalid Number of Controller Resources: The specified number of Flexible Resources is invalid (e.g., the Number of Controller Resources (NR) is greater than VQ Resources Flexible Total (VQFRT) (refer to Figure 114), the Number of Controller Resources (NR) is greater than VQ Resources Flexible Secondary Maximum (VQFRSM) (refer to Figure 114)).
+22h Invalid Resource Identifier: At least one of the specified resource identifiers was invalid (e.g., the Number of Controller Resources (NR) is greater than the number of remaining available flexible resources).